 - Lunch Bunch – Available for both groups, children can stay at school to eat lunch until 1:00 p.m.
 Children bring their own lunches.

-- Extended Day Program – Available for our Monday/Wednesday/Friday group, children may stay until 2:25 p.m.
+- Extended Day Program – Available Mondays and Wednesdays for our MWF group, children may stay until 2:00 p.m.